-FRE 331 Survey of French Literature I Three credit hours
+FRE 331 Survey of French Literature I

 Introduction to significant authors and trends in French literature from the Middle Ages through the Eighteenth Century.
 Conducted in French.
+Prerequisite: FRE 232 or permission of instructor.

-FRE 332 Survey of French Literature II Three credit hours
+FRE 332 Survey of French Literature II

 Introduction to significant authors and trends in French literature of the Nineteenth and Twentieth Centuries as well as Francophone literature.
 Conducted in French.
+Prerequisite: FRE 232 or permission of instructor.

-FRE 333 Advanced French Conversation, Three credit hours Grammar, and Composition
+FRE 333 Advanced French Conversation, Grammar, and Composition

 Review of French grammar and guided conversation based on prepared topics.
 Progressive development of writing skills in French.
-Emphasis on different types of writing (mémoire, explication de texte, exposé) based on literary selections.
+Emphasis on different types of writing (memoire, explication de texte, exposé) based on literary selections.
 Conducted in French.
 Prerequisite: FRE 232 of permission of instructor.

-FRE 334 Applied French Phonetics Three credit hours
+FRE 334 Applied French Phonetics

 Formal study of rules of French pronunciation and their application to modern standard French.
 Extensive practice in reading and speaking with proper rhythm and intonation.
+Prerequisite: FRE 232 or permission of instructor.

-FRE 335 Cooperative Education in French Three credit hours
+FRE 335 Cooperative Education in French

 Two-to-three semesters of full-time, real-life experience in the field where French majors apply their academic knowledge and skills to the workplace.
 Subject to departmental approval.
+Prerequisite: FRE 232 or permission of instructor.

-NOTES: 1) Participation in the co-op program (two-to-three semesters of full-time work related to the French major) must be approved by the Director of Cooperative Education prior toadvance registration; 2) Under the Cooperative Education Program, a one-semester assignment is considered an internship; 3) Work experience unrelated to the French major is considered a part-time job.
+NOTES: 1) Participation in the co-op program (two-to-three semesters of full-time work related to the French major) must be approved by the Director of Cooperative Education prior to advance registration; 2) Under the Cooperative Education Program, a one-semester assignment is considered an internship; 3) Work experience unrelated to the French major is considered a part-time job.